loglizzy/roblox-server-scrapper/README.md

 ```

 ## Roblox/Place status
-I just used the http request on the roblox link and on the possible game page and checked that the status is not `404`
+I just used the http request on the roblox link and on the possible game page and checked that the status isn´t `404`

 ## Servers Pages